nelsonjchen/c3-faux-touch-keyboard/README.md

 These will usually guarantee you get a keyboard with the `CH552G` microcontroller present in the manner we need.

+The keyboard will also come with a 1 meter long male USB-A to male USB-C cable.

 #### Optional Customizations

 It is a mechanical keyboard!
 You can replace the stock red switches with whatever you like along with the keycaps.
 Tactile switch replacement is popular.
 Keycaps/Switches are also sold on Amazon, AliExpress, and wherever you want to buy them.
 You might spend more on switches and keycaps than the keyboard.